Notifications

 Nutrition education

 There are several opportunities to address health, wellness and nutrition in Alberta’s K to 12 curriculum.
+New curriculum in all of these areas is currently under development.

-New physical education and wellness (K to 6)
+Physical education and wellness (K to 6)

-• A lifetime of optimal well-being and physical wellness is supported by prioritizing nutrition and healthy eating.
+• a lifetime of optimal well-being and physical wellness is supported by prioritizing nutrition and healthy eating

-• Various aspects of well-being to make informed decisions that benefit themselves and their communities.
+• various aspects of well-being to make informed decisions that benefit themselves and their communities

-Current health and life skills (7 to 9)
+Health and life skills (7 to 9)

-Health and life skills enables students to:
+Health and life skills curriculum enables students to:

 • make well-informed, healthy choices